hemanthkumarv24/TS-MERN/README.md

 11. changed title

     1. for home page as TSAMAZON
-    2. For products page as Products
+    2. For products page as Product